As a niche website publisher who uses content marketing for traffic, I have extensive web content needs.

 - Will not upload and format articles in the backend of your website.
 FYI, unless otherwise arranged (i.e. pay for it with large orders, writing agencies will not typically upload and format articles in the backend of your website).

 - Pricing is a tad bit higher than other agencies.

 2. Human Proof Designs

-I gave Human Proof Designs a test drive for content at the end of April 2016.
-It didn’t take long for me to realize they were going to be an integral part of my niche publishing business.
+I gave Human Proof Designs (2 options: Article Packs or Monthly Content) a test drive for content at the end of April 2016.
+It didn’t take long for me to realize they are very good for certain types of content.

 I’ve never paid this little for this quality of work.